lacc-ufmg/QSARModelingPyInterfaces/README.md

 ## Using

 QSARModelingPy is divided in three differents approaches: you can execute it headless (in command line), in a Jupyter Notebook or in a Graphical User Interface.
+It's also possible use QSARModeling as Python Package through [PyPI](https://pypi.org/project/qsarmodelingpy/).

 Whatever method of your choice, start installing [Anaconda](https://www.anaconda.com/products/individual) (or [Minicoda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)).